 Pending Litigation - The Offeror shall disclose any pending litigation to which they are a party, including the disclosure of any outstanding judgment.
-If applicable, please explain how litigation may materially impact the Offeror or the Offeror's ability to fully perform and complete the contract.
+If applicable, please explain how litigation may materially impact the Offeror or the Offeror's ability to fully perform and complete any work under the contract.

-Other Notable Items - The Offeror shall disclose any other items of note that may have material impact the Offeror or the Offeror's ability to fully perform and complete the contract.
+Other Notable Items - The Offeror shall disclose any other items of note that may have material impact the Offeror or the Offeror's ability to fully perform and complete any work under the contract.